-The Town is required to establish a budgetary system and an approved Annual Budget for the general and infrastructure surtax funds.
+The Town is required to establish a budgetary system and an approved Annual Budget for the general and special revenue funds.
 The Town's budgeting process is based on estimates of cash receipts and cash expenditures which are approved by the Council.
 The budget approximates a basis consistent with accounting principles generally accepted in the United States of America (generally accepted accounting principles).

 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Town Council.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2018.
-Actual infrastructure surtax fund expenditures exceeded appropriations for the fiscal year ended September 30, 2018 by \$688,468 due to the Town not budgeting for certain project costs.
-The over expenditures were covered by loan proceeds.
+Actual expenditures did not exceed appropriations for the fiscal year ended September 30, 2019.